What is a Card-Not-Present Transaction? Why Do CNP Transactions Matter?

 |Z||The 5-digit zip code is a match, but the street address does not match|

-Based on the degree to which the addresses match, the merchant can decide whether or not to approve an order.
+Based on the degree to which the billing address matches, the merchant can decide whether or not to approve an order.

 Note that the above steps all take place during the authentication step of the transaction, and they add very little friction to the process.
-But they go a long way in preventing CNP fraud and reducing fraudulent transactions.
+But they go a long way in preventing card-not-present fraud and reducing fraudulent transaction numbers.

 How to Accept CNP Transactions

-Although CNP transactions might sound a little scary, many business models require them in order to be successful.
-The specific method you need to use to accept CNP transactions depends on how you obtain your customers’ credit card details.
+Although card-not-present transactions might sound a little scary, many business models require them in order to be successful.
+The specific method you need to use to accept card-not-present transactions depends on how you obtain your customers’ credit card details.

-At Stax, we offer various ways to securely accept CNP transactions.
+At Stax, we offer various ways to securely accept card-not-present transactions.

-If you’re looking for an online gateway for your eCommerce business and accept online payments, we’ll build you one of the most trusted payment gateways in the industry – our partner Authorize.net.
+If you’re looking for an online gateway for your eCommerce business and accept online payments for online shopping, we’ll build you one of the most trusted payment gateways in the industry – our partner Authorize.net.
+Card-not-present transactions are required for eCommerce, since the customer is not physically present at a brick and mortar store.

-The Stax Platform helps businesses send invoices and accept payment for them all online.
-Users can also set up recurring schedules and automatic billing through the platform, getting you paid faster.
+The Stax Platform helps businesses send invoices and accept online payment options.
+Users can also set up recurring payments and schedules to automated billing through the platform, getting you paid faster for those online transactions.

 A virtual terminal is an application that can turn any device with a web browser into a payment terminal.
 Simply launch the software and enter the customer’s credit card information.
 Virtual terminals are a handy tool for taking credit card payments over the phone or inputting payment data sent by customers (for instance, when they fill out a paper form.)